keikai/doc/axyra/guides/read-excel-file-java.md

 - [Cells and Ranges]({{ site.axyra_devref }}/Cell_and_Range) — the full data-access API
 - [Supported Formats]({{ site.axyra_devref }}/Supported_Formats) — per-format behaviour and limits
 - [Formulas]({{ site.axyra_devref }}/Formulas) — evaluation, arrays, error semantics

+# Beyond Reading Excel Data

+Once your application can read spreadsheet values, it can check them against business rules, map them to database records, or pass them to another service.
+With Axyra Sheets, you can also update the open workbook, recalculate formulas, and save the result or render it as PDF.
+This lets an Excel import grow into a workflow that reads incoming data, processes it, and returns an updated report.